 - For the condensed cream of mushroom soup:

 - Add the stock to a medium saucepan and bring to a boil over medium-high heat.
 While the stock is heating, whisk the milk and flour together in a small bowl.
 Once the stock comes to a boil, slowly whisk the flour and milk mixture in while pouring in a steady stream.
 Whisk in the mushrooms and seasonings.
 Reduce heat to a low boil and cook, stirring continuously, for about 3 minutes for the mixture to thicken.
 Remove from heat and let cool for 10-15 minutes before adding to the recipe or chill until ready to use (you can store in the refrigerator up to 1 week).

 - Preheat oven to 350.
 Spray a shallow 2 quart baking dish or 6 (8 ounce) ramekins with cooking spray.

-- Combine chicken, sour cream, mushroom soup, mustard and spices in a large bowl.
+- Combine chicken, sour cream, mushroom soup, and Dijon mustard in a large bowl.
 Stir until well incorporated.
-Spread the mixture evenly in the baking dishes.
+Spread the mixture evenly in the baking dish(es).

 - Add the melted butter to crushed crackers and stir to combine.
 Evenly sprinkle this mixture over the top of baking dish.
 Sprinkle poppy seeds evenly on top of cracker mixture.